De Beers: Sherman Antitrust Act

 During World War II, Ernest Oppenheimer attempted to negotiate a way around the Sherman Antitrust Act by proposing that De Beers register a US branch of the Diamond Syndicate Incorporated.
-In this way, his company could provide the US with the industrial diamonds it desperately sought for the war effort in return for immunity from prosecution after the war; however his proposal was rejected by the US Justice Department when it was discovered that De Beers had no intention of stockpiling any industrial diamonds in the US.
+In this way, his company could provide the US with the industrial diamonds it desperately sought for the war effort in return for immunity from prosecution after the war; however, his proposal was rejected by the US Justice Department when it was discovered that De Beers had no intention of stockpiling any industrial diamonds in the US.
 In 1945, the Justice Department finally filed an antitrust case against De Beers, but the case was dismissed as the company had no presence on US soil.

 Relocation of Indigenous San people in Botswana

 As of 2024, De Beers owns and operates, solely or jointly, five diamond mines in Botswana.
 A long dispute has existed between the interests of De Beers and the San (Bushman) tribe.
-The San have been facing threats of forcible relocation since 1980s, when the diamond resources were discovered.
+The San have been facing threats of forcible relocation since the 1980s, when the diamond resources were discovered.
 A campaign was fought in an attempt to bring an end to what the indigenous rights organisation, Survival International, considers to be a genocide of a tribe that has been living in those lands for tens of thousands of years.
 Several international fashion models, including Iman, Lily Cole and Erin O'Connor, who were previously involved with advertising for the company's diamonds, supported the campaign.
 De Beers sold one mine in Botswana to Gem Diamonds in 2007.